-To travel by bus, train or subte (underground metro) in Buenos Aires, you'll need to get a rechargeable SUBE travel card and charge it with credit.
+To travel by bus or subte (underground metro) in Buenos Aires, you'll need to get a rechargeable SUBE travel card and charge it with credit.

-BA is perfect for exploring on bike, with free city bikes for hire 24/7 and over 130km of cycle lanes.
-Click here to find out how to use the city's free bike rental system.
+BA is perfect for exploring on bike, with over 130km of cycle lanes and a free public bike share scheme.
+Find out how to use Ecobici, the 24-hour bike share scheme, here.
+Bikes can be taken for up to one hour Monday - Friday and up to two hours at the weekend (you can go for a second spin after a five-minute wait).
 For a map of bicycle lanes in the city, please go to the Eco-Bici website.

-Many major car hire companies operate in Buenos Aires and car hire is available in the city centre and at both Ezeiza (Pistarini) and Aeroparque (Jorge Newbery) airports.
+Many major car hire companies operate in Buenos Aires, in the city centre and at both Ezeiza (Pistarini) and Aeroparque (Jorge Newbery) airports.
 To hire a car you need to be over 21 years of age, have owned a driver’s license for at least 2 years and have the means to pay by credit card.

 While you can often park in the street if there are spaces (a few central areas have parking meters), many people prefer the safety of parking their cars in an ‘Estacionamiento’ (garage).
 There are hundreds in the city, and you'll rarely have a problem finding one.
 Just look out for the big ‘E’ signs.